 In response to Covid-19, arc21's normal decision-making processes were altered to ensure that we followed Public Health Agency guidance on social distancing and essential travel while maintaining continuity of service.
-The Joint Committee and Audit Committee has been unable to meet physically since 19 March 2020.
+As a result of the Joint Committee and Audit Committee being unable to meet physically.